 keyword: A keyword that refers to a specific token; often accompanied by reminder text.
-(See Rule 8.0.7 and Section 8.6 - Token Keywords)
+(See Rule 8.0.7 and Section 8.6 - Token Keywords) object: An temporary card in the arena.

-object: An entity that represents any permanent in the arena that is not a card or a macro.
 (See Section 1.4 - Tokens)

 Transform

 An effect keyword that means put the transformed card underneath the permanent it has been transformed into.